smguilia/overview-1/services_region.md

 ### Europe
 {: #iaas-service-europe}

 The following infrastructure resources are available in Europe.
-Match the resource row with the column representing the data center or multizone region.
+Match the resource row with the column representing the data center or multi-zone region.
 A check mark indicates the resource is available in that location.
-The London (MZR) and Frankfurt (MZR) columns represent multizone regions where deployment is managed automatically across several data centers.
+The London (MZR) and Frankfurt (MZR) columns represent multi-zone regions where deployment is managed automatically across several data centers.

 | Service | Amsterdam 01 | Amsterdam 03 |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|